- 28 Jun 2023

 - 17 Minutes to read

-A Flow Behavior (or Behavior Type) instructs the Studio and Portal on how the Flow is intended to function.
-A Flow automatically assumes the Default Flow Behavior when created, which is the standard behavior for a workflow.
-This behavior does not need to change unless the Flow is expected to perform a different behavior.
-For example, if a Flow is created to only provide data to a Tile on a Page or Dashboard, then this Flow would likely use the Tile Source Flow Behavior Type.
+A Flow Behavior, also known as Behavior Type, guides the Studio and Portal on how the Flow should operate.
+By default, a newly created Flow adopts the Default Flow Behavior, which represents the standard workflow behavior.
+Unless there is a need for the Flow to exhibit different behavior, there is no requirement to modify this default setting.
+For instance, if the purpose of a Flow is solely to supply data to a Tile on a Page or Dashboard, it would typically utilize the Tile Source Flow Behavior Type.

 Changing a Flow Behavior